D0H-org/D0H-Scripts/VPS-HomeLab-Tunnel-For-Static-IP/README.md

     * Regular security updates.
     * Minimal services running on it beyond what's strictly necessary for this gateway function.

 * **Homelab Internal Security:** While external threats are filtered by the VPS, ensure your homelab still has basic internal security (e.g., proper user permissions, up-to-date software, internal firewall if exposing services to other local network segments not behind the tunnel).
+When using OPNsense, its robust firewall capabilities will manage internal network security.

 * **VPS Provider Firewall:** Do not forget to configure your VPS provider's external firewall (security groups, ACLs) to only allow traffic to your chosen SSH port and the WireGuard UDP port (51820), and any other public ports you explicitly forward.